jardondaful/Bus-Stop-Locator-for-Bruins-/README.md

 1. Download the entire .zip file.
 2. Extract the files to your desired location.
 3. Locate the .aprx file within the extracted files.
-4. Open the .aprx file in ArcGIS Pro.
+4. Open the .aprx file in ArcGIS Pro and the provided .py file.
-5. In the Jupyter notebook or Python script, run each of the functions in the main script (`main.py`) in the specified order.
+5..
+If prompted, provide your current location and desired destination in the specified format.
+6. Review the output, which will provide you with bus stop recommendations and routes to take.

 ## Contributing